zixin448/tp/docs/UserGuide.md

 Format: `remove_student INDEX tn/TUTORIAL_NAME` or `remove_student id/STUDENT_ID tn/TUTORIAL_NAME`.

-* `list_student` has to be called before `remove_student` as this is the list referred to by the `remove_student` command
+* `list_student` has to be called before `remove_student INDEX tn/TUTORIAL_NAME` as `INDEX` is relative to a student list.
 * Removes the student with the specified `INDEX` or `STUDENT_ID` from the class with specified `TUTORIAL_NAME`.
-* The `INDEX` refers to the index number shown in the displayed list of student in the class.
+* `INDEX` refers to the index number shown in the displayed list of student in the class.\
+* `INDEX` **must be a positive integer** 1, 2, 3, …​
 * `STUDENT_ID` refers to the student's unique NUSNET ID.
-* After this command is called, tutorial name and student id of the student will be deleted.
+* After this command is called, the tutorial name and student ID of the student will be deleted from the contact.
-* The index **must be a positive integer** 1, 2, 3, …​

 Examples: